Axiomatic Characterizations of Draft Rules: Introduction

 EF1 has its roots in the work of \citet{lipton2004approximately}, but the version we use is adapted from \citet{budish2011combinatorial}. \citet{budish2011combinatorial} considers complete preferences over bundles, whereas our EF1 is based on the pairwise dominance extension.
 Our efficiency criterion, Pareto efficiency with respect to pairwise dominance, is identical to that of \citet{brams1979prisoners} and \citet{brams2005efficient}; it is weaker than the efficiency criteria considered by \citet{ehlers2003coalitional} and \citet{hatfield2009strategy}, where agents are assumed to have complete responsive preferences over bundles. \citet{ehlers2003coalitional} consider a version of resource monotonicity; their version is more permissive than our RM, since they do not require that each finite subset of potential objects is an admissible set of available objects.
 Truncation invariance is common in settings where objects to be allocated may be unacceptable to some agents.
 It is used by \citet{ehlers2014strategy} to characterize Deferred Acceptance, and by \citet{hashimoto2014two} to characterize the Probabilistic Serial rule.
-Consistency and neutrality are used, for example, by \citet{ergin2000consistency} to characterize serial dictatorships in the single-unit setting.

 Our impossibility theorems parallel existing results that highlight the tension between three ideal desiderata: efficiency, fairness, and incentive compatibility.
 For example, our Theorem~\ref{thm:impossibility 2} is similar to Proposition~3 of \citet{budish2011combinatorial}, which states that strategy-proofness is incompatible with efficiency and envy-freeness up to one object in his model. \citet{caspari2022booster} proves a related result, which says that, with a fixed set of available objects, strategy-proofness is incompatible with efficiency and \emph{envy-freeness up to $k$ objects}, for some $k$ that depends on the number of objects available.